- How big is my mailbox?

 Send problems can be encountered in some browsers due to security settings.
 You can try upgrading your browser to the latest version; set your security settings back to default; or try a different browser.
 Details on supported browsers are here.

 Your Flinders email account will be disabled when you cease to be an active student - typically 12 months after you graduate or cease to be enrolled in a course.
 If you have emails you want to keep, you should make a backup.
-You can connect your live@edu account to another service, such as Hotmail, and import your mail and contacts into that account.
-Or you can connect a program like Outlook to live@edu - See Connect to live@edu.
+You can connect your student email account to another service, such as Hotmail, and import your mail and contacts into that account.
+Or you can connect a program like Outlook - See Connect to student email.
 The email program then offers you several ways to save email and contacts, via backup or export, from the File button.

 In the Mail view, above the search box, is a menu bar.
 Select the View menu.
 In the dropdown box are options to switch conversations on or off, and to relocate or switch off the preview pane.
 Below the search box you will see details of the configuration of conversations; clicking these will allow you to configure a variety of conversation filters.

 You just change your Flinders FAN password.
 It will synchronise the same password to the mail server.

 This long form of your email address is used internally by the student email system.
 It is an email alias that will show up in some situations, for example if you use Find Someone, or if sending to some email clients outside the University (gmail or yahoo, for example).
 It is interchangeable with your primary email address, FAN@flinders.edu.au.
 The long form, FAN@uni.flinders.edu.au is your Windows Live ID that you may need to use to access Windows Live functions provided by Microsoft.